Instructions to Authors

 Ota, S. and Kawano, S. 2017.
 Chlorella biomaterials: phosphate, starch, oil and possible involvement of autophagy.
 Plant Morphol.
 29: 57-61. (in Japanese)

 - For Web sites: Quotation of websites is not admitted.

 - Each table should be provided on a separate sheet and collected after the references.
 Tables should be provided with headings on the same sheet.
 Vertical lines should not be used in tables.

 - Color figures can be printed provided that the author pays the additional cost (see section 5).
 Color figure files should be uploaded as Item “Color figure”.
-In this case, numbers of figures printed as colored offsets should be written at the end of title page.

 4. Author's charges

 The author is requested to pay extra costs in the following cases:

 - The author is supposed to pay a publication fee of US $40 (4,000 yen) for a publishing manuscript.
 (See section 7 for methods of payment.)

 - For the additional pages exceeding SIX printed pages, the author is required to pay US $100 (10,000 yen) per each additional page.
 The changes made at the proofreading stage except for the correction of typographical errors are charged to the author.

 - If the first author or the corresponding author is a member of The Japan Mendel Society, the publication fee won’t be charged up to four manuscripts for one year per person.